adityachivu/pyseal-project/README.md

 * Defined custom `CipherMatrix class` which is a numpy matrix of Ciphertext objects. dynamically created when custom encrypt function is called.

-* Defined pickle based file readers and writers for storing encrypted matrices to file.
-The purpose of this is to allow an external "server" script to read the file, perform the homomorphically encrypted matrix multiplication and store the result back in the same file.
+* Added `python_save`functions to SEAL to providesave/load functionality for Ciphertext in PySEAL
 # TODO

 * Adapt pickle files to include context parameters for 'server' script to generate evaluator object from.

 * Documentation of SEAL workflow.

-* Saved Trained MNIST model for 2-layer feedforward network
+* Saved Trained MNIST model for 2-layer feedforward network.

+`sudo docker network connect $network-name $container-name`